Movie projector: Multiple cameras and projectors

-One wide screen development during the 1950s used non-anamorphic projection, but used three side by side synchronised projectors.
+One wide screen development during the 1950s used non-anamorphic projection but used three side-by-side synchronized projectors.
 Called Cinerama, the images were projected onto an extremely wide, curved screen.
 Some seams were said to be visible between the images but the almost complete filling of the visual field made up for this.
 This showed some commercial success as a limited location (only in major cities) exhibition of the technology in This is Cinerama, but the only memorable story-telling film made for this technology was How the West Was Won, widely seen only in its Cinemascope re-release.

-While neither a technical nor a commercial success, the business model survives as implemented by the documentary production, limited release locations, and long running exhibitions of IMAX dome movies.
+While neither a technical nor a commercial success, the business model survives as implemented by the documentary production, limited release locations, and long-running exhibitions of IMAX dome movies.

 Three-dimensional

-For techniques used to display pictures with a three-dimensional appearance (3D), see the 3-D film article for some movie history and the stereoscopy article for technical information.
+For techniques used to display pictures with a three-dimensional appearance (3D), see the 3D film article for some movie history and the stereoscopy article for technical information.